matiwosm/HybridPriorWavletFlow/README.md

 ## Overview

-This project introduces scripts for handling Discrete Wavelet Transforms (DWT) and training a WaveletFlow model with hybrid priors.
+This project includes scripts for handling the training and sampling of Wavelet Flow models with hybrid priors.
 Below is a summary of the main functionalities:

 ## Key Features